U.S. Army Research Office

 Dr. Samuel Stanton

-Modern research concerning the dynamics of complex and innovative engineering systems to enable unprecedented Army operational capabilities requires a highly interdisciplinary approach spanning many aspects of engineering, mathematics, complexity science, and physics as well as the dynamics of biological systems.
-Numerous research needs of Army interest are driven by cooperative, complementary, stochastic, and sometimes conflicting interactions amongst interconnected dynamics and field phenomena ranging from thermal fluctuations in nanosystems to nonlinear aeroacoustically-induced vibrations to efficient and sustainable energy flows in interdependent systems.
-Consequently, the Complex Dynamics and Systems program encompasses a broad research spectrum and seeks to cultivate a cadre of avant-garde scientists, engineers, and mathematicians capable of skillfully transcending traditional disciplinary bounds to generate unprecedented foundational understanding and pivotal innovation across the full range of length scales concerning the underlying physics, information flow, mathematical modeling, and control of isolated or interdependent dynamical systems.
-Research fostered under the auspices of this program is typically positioned to benefit several ARL Major Laboratory Programs to include: mobility, power and energy, sensors, lethality, and trans-disciplinary network science.
-Further information on the programmatic thrust areas of greatest interest are detailed the paragraphs that follow.
+Modern research concerning the dynamics of complex and innovative engineering systems to enable unprecedented Army operational capabilities requires a highly interdisciplinary approach spanning many aspects of engineering, mathematics, complexity science, and physics as well as the dynamics of biological structures and systems.
+Numerous research needs of Army interest are driven by interactions amongst interconnected dynamics and field phenomena ranging from thermal fluctuations in nanosystems to nonlinear aeroacoustic induced vibrations.
+Consequently, the Complex Dynamics and Systems program encompasses a broad research spectrum and seeks to cultivate a cadre of avant-garde engineers, mathematicians, and scientists capable of skillfully transcending traditional disciplinary bounds to generate leap-ahead fundamental understanding and pivotal innovation across the full range of length scales concerning the underlying physics, information flow, mathematical modeling, and control of isolated or interdependent dynamical systems.
+Further information on the programmatic thrust areas of greatest interest are detailed in the paragraphs that follow.